zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

 - According to the former negative input, we might need a booking system for each user

 # Behavior
+- 2021/8/19: The habit stuff is very good, but if you're working hard and outside your comfort zone, you don't have the energy for that, how do you solve this problem?
 - NEW: Your 21-day habit-forming plan, the 21 doesn't represent 1 day, but a vague sense of momentum.
 Don't be too pedantic *by your intuition*
 ## `_encoded-habit`
 *Any enforcing habit that has exceeded 21-day streak will be moved here and is no longer in a enforced state*